AdoptOpenJDK/openjdk8-openj9-nightly/README.md

 These binaries are built on a shared CI infrastructure (see https://ci.adoptopenjdk.net) using an openly shared build tool chain (see https://github.com/AdoptOpenJDK/openjdk-build)

 ## WARNING: LATEST BINARIES ARE SOURCED FROM A DIFFERENT REPO
-[OpenJDK9 Binaries](https://github.com/AdoptOpenJDK/openjdk8-binaries/releases) contains the latest release Binaries
+[OpenJDK8 with OpenJ9 Binaries](https://github.com/AdoptOpenJDK/openjdk8-binaries/releases) contains the latest release Binaries

 ## How to get involved